mfrachet/server-push-hooks/packages/use-socketio/README.md

 ### useLastMessage hook

-Listen to the latest message received on a specific event name. **This hook triggers a rerender so you don't have to.**
+Listen to the latest message received on a specific event name. **This hook triggers a re-render so you don't have to.**

 ```jsx
 import { SocketIOProvider, useLastMessage } from "use-socketio";